Skip to Main Content

 Awarded Federal Grant Funding and Start of Advanced Planning, Design, & Engineering

-ADID shares Implementation Plan recommendations, builds support for the project, and pursues funding support for the next phases of pre-design and concept development.
-The Stitch is awarded grants from the Atlanta Regional Commission, the Department of Housing and Urban Development, and USDOT.
-This funding is currently being utilized to shape the design of the Stitch and advance the project.
-The project team is also actively pursuing other grant sources, such as the USDOT Reconnecting Communities Grant Program, with match funding support from the City of Atlanta and ADID.
+The Stitch team shares planning recommendations, builds support for the project, and pursues funding support for the next phases of pre-design and concept development.
+The Stitch is awarded grants from the Atlanta Regional Commission, the Department of Housing and Urban Development, and USDOT, with match funding support from the City of Atlanta and ADID.
+In 2024, the Stitch was awarded an $158M grant from the USDOT Reconnecting Communities Grant Program.
+This funding will allow the team to complete project design and construct phase 1, scheduled to start in 2026.